navpil/navpil.github.io/_posts/2023-10-24-russianmuter.md

 Russian was dominant.
 Most of the books were Russian, most of magazines were in Russian, there were lots of Russian language on the radio and TV.

-And by the way - I did not see this as a big problem, because I assosiated myself with both languages.
+And by the way - I did not see this as a big problem, because I associated myself with both languages.
 I was truly bilingual by that time.
 I wrote songs/poems and short stories in both languages, songs mostly in Ukrainian, stories mostly in Russian (in case you are interested - songs are on YouTube, and short stories are not worth reading).
 I had both Russian-speaking and Ukrainian-speaking friends.